Medicare May Not Cover the Coronavirus Vaccine After All

 Medicare’s Open Enrollment Period, during which you can freely enroll in or switch plans, runs from October 15 to December 7.
-Don’t let this period slip by without shopping around to see whether your current choices are the best ones for you.
+Now is the time to start shopping around to see whether your current choices are still the best ones for you.

 Medicare Beneficiaries May Be Eligible for an Extra 100 days of Skilled Nursing Coverage Due to Pandemic

 Medicare beneficiaries who qualified for skilled nursing facility (SNF) coverage may be eligible for an additional 100 days of coverage.
 Whether beneficiaries can actually get the extended coverage is another question.

 Husbands Usually Don’t Consider Their Wives’ Future When Deciding When to Take Social Security Benefits